The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Stroll the Old City at Night

-After taking the cable car down, stroll back into the Old City.
+After taking the cable car down, stroll back into the Old Town.
 Dubrovnik is so different during the night.
 It’s less crowded — no cruise ship passengers! — and the lamps against the darkness add a mysterious feeling to the city.

 Drop Into D’Vino Wine Bar